 Civil rights

-In principle, democratic institutions do exist and perform their functions but exhibit some shortcomings.
-Generally, political decisions are made at both the national parliamentary levels – by the executive (cabinet) – and in local municipalities.
-Inefficiency arises due to friction between institutions and is often linked to the release of funds from national ministries to local municipalities, which still rely on some funding from the central government to fulfill their functions.
+Democratic institutions are well developed in Jamaica, though their maintenance and performance show shortcomings.
+Generally, political decisions are made at both the national parliamentary level – by the executive (cabinet) – and in local municipalities.
+Inefficiency arises due to friction between institutions, and is often linked to the release of funds from national ministries to local municipalities, which still rely on some funding from the central government to fulfill their functions.
+While local government reform has historically enjoyed bipartisan support, friction sometimes arises between local authorities and the parliamentary process, indicating a lack of true bipartisanship in the local governance sphere.

-In relation to the judiciary, the discussion and review of draft legislation is facilitated by the presence of a proactive, vigilant and strong Jamaica Bar Association.
-The Association frequently serves as a watchdog, allowing licensed attorneys to participate in parliamentary discussions.
-This involvement occurs when the chairperson of the relevant parliamentary committee is an attorney and a member of the opposition party.
+Regarding the judiciary, the discussion and review of draft legislation are facilitated by the presence of the proactive, vigilant and strong Jamaica Bar Association.
+The Association frequently serves as a watchdog by allowing licensed attorneys to participate in parliamentary discussions.
+This involvement occurs when the chair of the relevant parliamentary committee is an attorney and a member of the opposition party.

 Performance of democratic institutions

-All democratic institutions are accepted as legitimate by most relevant actors, although democratic shortcomings exist in various parts of the overall democratic system, especially with regard to the uneven commitment to the prosecution of office abuse.
-Some vulnerable groups, especially residents of low-income communities, persons with disabilities and members of the LGBTQ+ community, complain about the legitimacy of certain government bodies that provide them with inadequate services and frequently subject them to discrimination.
+Most relevant actors accept all democratic institutions as legitimate, although democratic shortcomings exist, especially regarding uneven commitment to prosecuting abuse of office.
+Some vulnerable groups, especially residents of low-income communities, persons with disabilities and members of the LGBTQ+ community, question the legitimacy of some government bodies from which they receive inadequate services and which they say often discriminate against them.

 Commitment to democratic institutions